Skip to Content

 214 West Main St., Fredericksburg, TX

 Whether you’re an avid art collector or just popping in to browse, it’s easy to lose track of time inside the InSight Gallery.
-The spacious showroom is filled with the works of nationally recognized painters and sculptors that specialize in a multitude of styles, although we particularly enjoy the Western art selection.
-Owned by Stephen and Elizabeth Harris, the gallery continues to exemplify Fredericksburg’s emerging status as a fine art destination.
+The spacious showroom is filled with the works of nationally recognized painters and sculptors who specialize in many styles, although we particularly enjoy the Western art selection.
+Owned by Stephen and Elizabeth Harris, the gallery exemplifies Fredericksburg’s emerging status as a fine art destination.

 Wildseed Farms